Alcester Town Hall, Ghost Hunt, Saturday 15th June 2019

 Since the early 1900`s there has been hundreds of reports of paranormal activity here at this location.
 This building itself has had many uses From an old court, to an old lockup to an Hospital during the great war.
-There has been reports of soliders dressed in period clothing seen looking out from the upper windows, Things are said to moved when members of staff have left items in particular places.
+There has been reports of soldiers dressed in period clothing seen looking out from the upper windows, Things are said to move when members of staff have left items in particular places.
 Loud unexplained bangs and thuds are heard. strange mists have seen wandering across the lower floor.
-Many people feel that someone is standing behind them or to the side when nobosy is there.
-Are you eady to join us and find out who is haunting Alcester Town Hall.
+Many people feel that someone is standing behind them or to the side when nobody is there.
+Are you ready to join us and find out who is haunting Alcester Town Hall.

 History Of Alcester Town Hall